-Land were appraised by SEC-accredited independent firms of appraisers to determine the revalued amounts as at December 31, 2021 and 2020, respectively.
+These land were appraised by SEC-accredited independent firms of appraisers to determine the revalued amounts as at December 31, 2022 and 2021.

 The valuation was derived through the market approach based upon prices paid in actual market transactions.
 This approach relies on the comparison of recent sale transactions or offerings of similar properties which have occurred and/or offered with close proximity to the subject properties, adjusted based on certain elements of comparison (e.g. location, size and road frontage).